pelias/query/README.md

 One of the simplest queries to build is a reverse geocoder, in this case we have indexed some documents with a `lat/lon` centroid and we would like to find the 1 nearest record to an arbitrary point.

-Note: The name of the field name used is stored in the variable `centroid:field`.
+Note: The name of the field name we used to store the `lat/lon` data is stored in `centroid:field` and the elasticsearch field type is 'geo_point'.

 ```javascript
 var query = require('pelias-query'),